ADA-GWU/understanding-the-systems-with-complex-connections-ShamsiyyaAlakbarova/README.md

 Run this command: git clone https://github.com/ADA-GWU/understanding-the-systems-with-complex-connections-ShamsiyyaAlakbarova.git
 Step 6.
 Run this command: cd understanding-the-systems-with-complex-connections-ShamsiyyaAlakbarova.
 Now you are in the repo, and can start to use the application.

+P.S. if you encounter issues while trying to clone a repository using a Git command, you can indeed download the repository as a ZIP file from the repository's web page.

 3.Run the Application
+Step 1.
+Open 4 terminal windows.
+3 windows are for server, and 1 window is for client.
+Step 2.
+In each terminal window you should be inside the repo.
+Commands: cd Desktop  => cd test => cd understanding-the-systems-with-complex-connections-ShamsiyyaAlakbarova
+Step 3.